 The third word for baby is 아가 (aga).
-This is another one that is commonly used, although it is not the official term, so you might have heard this used in K-dramas.
+This is another one that is commonly used, although it is not the official word, so you might have heard this used in K-Dramas.
 It is also used in a more affectionate way and to refer to the infant in an adorable way, although it’s not quite as cutesy as 애기 (aegi).
 If you have a child or children, this is what you can call them.

 It can also be used with people, such as daughters-in-law, to show affection.
-If it’s someone close to you in age, you may prefer to use the word 애기 (aegi) instead when you wish to show affection.
+If it’s someone close to you in terms of age, you may prefer to use the word 애기 (aegi) instead when you wish to show affection.

 “Baby” in Korean as an endearment